1970 FA Cup final: Before the game

 The final at Wembley was scheduled for 11 April, around a month earlier than was typical for FA Cup finals, due to the FA's wish for the England national team, who were world champions and were defending their trophy in Mexico, to have time to acquaint themselves to the Mexican climate.

-The Wembley stadium's pitch was in very poor condition with the Horse of the Year Show having taken place there a week previously.
+The poor state of the pitch is sometimes erroneously explained by the Horse of the Year Show being held there a week before.
+The Horse of the Year Show was held at Wembley Arena.
+The International Horse Show was held at the stadium the previous July, but the pitch was relaid later in the year.

 Wembley final

 In a game where Leeds were generally seen to have had the best of the play – with winger Eddie Gray, named man of the match, in particular giving David Webb a torrid time – the Yorkshiremen took the lead after 20 minutes when Jack Charlton's downward header from a corner did not bounce in the muddy pitch, defending Chelsea player Eddie McCreadie mis-timed his attempted clearance and the ball rolled over the line.
 Towards the end of the first half, Chelsea's Peter Houseman drove a low shot from 20 yd, which rolled under goalkeeper Gary Sprake's body for the equaliser.
 Leeds appeared to have secured the game six minutes from full-time when an Allan Clarke header hit the post and Mick Jones reacted first to put the ball into the net, but two minutes later Ian Hutchinson headed in the equaliser from John Hollins' cross.
 There were no more goals scored during the 30-minute extra time and the two squads took a joint lap of honour.

 The Wembley pitch, after the game, was in such appalling condition, as it was for much of the game itself, that the Football Association decided to stage the replay at Manchester's Old Trafford stadium.